JamieSinn/radioconfigtool-go/PLANNING.md

 Encryption/Decryption Process:
 - Decode from base64
 - Decrypt using key
-- Check for illegal characters (Non AlphaNumeric) to prevent code injection (Marshall's injection exploit)
+- Check for illegal characters (Non AlphaNumeric) and illegal lengths to prevent code injection (Marshall's injection exploit)
 - Split based on comma delimited arguments
 - UCI Commandline with args

-On Connection Send:
+On Connection Send: (Will decide when Kevin sends the source for the programmer)
 - Model
 - Image Version
 - Current Configuration (encrypted and base64 encoded)
-- Team?
+- Team

 ## Event Build